LeoAntunesBrombilla/projetoHitss/README.md

 # ProjetoHitss

 ### Objective:
-This project was developed using React Native and Typescript as a challenge to learn how to deal with redux, and redux sagas as well as typescript.
+This project was developed using React Native and Typescript as a challenge to learn how to deal with redux, redux sagas as well as Typescript.

 ## Tecnologies and API Used: